DaintyJet/VChat_GTER_EggHunter/README.md

 	<img src="Images/I5.png" width=800>

-	* After capturing the packets, right click a TCP stream and click follow!
+	* After capturing the packets, right-click a TCP stream and click follow!
 This allows us to see all of the output.
-Otherwise we would see a fragmented series packets for larger messages.
+Otherwise, we would see fragmented series packets for larger messages.

 		<img src="Images/I6.png" width=400>